JamesMbeti/Arsenal-Findings/README.md

 ## Results

-The analysis of the data using the binomial maximum likelihood estimator yielded a predicted probability of 56% that Arsenal will win the Premier League title for the previous season.
+The analysis of the data using the binomial maximum likelihood estimator yielded a predicted probability of 56% that Arsenal will win the Premier League title.
+This proves to be a low probability considering what people are saying that Arsenal has already won the league as it is already 8 points clear.

 ## Contributing